industrial-edge/jenkins-cicd/pipelines/pipeline/README.md

 <img src="graphics/push_to_repo.gif" width="1000"/>

 ## Install IE Publisher CLI on Jenkins server
+In case you want to use shell script for your pipelines, you have to install Publisher CLI on the Jenkins server.
 To install IE Publisher CLI, follow this instruction:

 1) Go to the machine, where your Jenkins server is running.